ARCAFF/ARCCnet/CONTRIBUTING.rst

 Setting up a Development Environment
 ====================================

-To set up a development environment for `ARCCnet`, follow these steps:
+To set up a development environment for ``arccnet``, follow these steps:

-1. **Fork the Repository**: Start by forking the `ARCCnet` repository on GitHub.
+1. **Fork the Repository**: Start by forking the ``arccnet`` repository on GitHub.
 Forking creates a copy of the repository under your GitHub account, allowing you to freely make changes without affecting the original project.

-2. **Creating a Conda Environment (Optional)**: If you prefer to use Anaconda (herein conda) for managing your development environment, you can create a conda environment specifically for `ARCCnet`:
+2. **Creating a Conda Environment (Optional)**: If you prefer to use Anaconda (herein conda) for managing your development environment, you can create a conda environment specifically for ``arccnet``:

    - **Install Conda**: If you haven't installed conda already, follow the installation instructions for your operating system from the official documentation.

-   - **Create a Conda Environment**: Use the following command to create a new conda environment for `ARCCnet`, replacing `<environment_name>` with a name of your choice:
+   - **Create a Conda Environment**: Use the following command to create a new conda environment for ``arccnet``, replacing `<environment_name>` with a name of your choice:

      .. code-block:: bash